hbctraining/Training-modules/Tidyverse_ggplot2/lessons/intro_tidyverse.md

 The Tidyverse suite of packages introduces users to a set of data structures, functions and operators to make working with data more intuitive, but is slightly different from the way we do things in base R. **Two important new concepts we will focus on are pipes and tibbles**.

+Before we get started with pipes or tibbles, let's load the library:

+	library(tidyverse)

 ### Pipes

 Stringing together commands in R can be quite daunting.
 Also, trying to understand code that has many nested functions can be confusing.